Skip to content

 Message Handlers

-• handleHandshakeTopic: Handles incoming handshake messages.
+• handleHandshakeTopic: Handles incoming handshake messages including version and verack exchanges.

 • handleBlockTopic: Handles incoming block messages.